flowground/amazonaws-com-workmail-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteUser
-### Deletes a user from Amazon WorkMail and all subsequent systems.
+> Deletes a user from Amazon WorkMail and all subsequent systems.
 The action can't be undone.
-The mailbox is kept as-is for a minimum of 30 days, without any means to restore it.
+The mailbox is kept as-is for a minimum of 30 days, without any means to restore it.<br/>

 #### Input Parameters
 * `Action` - _required_